laravel/bootcamp.laravel.com/resources/docs/deleting-chirps.md

 ## Testing it out

-If you chirped anything you weren't happy with, try deleting it!
+If you Chirped anything you weren't happy with, try deleting it!

 <img src="/img/screenshots/chirp-delete.png" alt="Deleting a chirp" class="rounded-lg border dark:border-none shadow-lg" />